Man charged with murder in accidental shooting death of his accomplice in N. Harris Co., records say

 The shooting happened just after 1 a.m. on Feb.
 8 in the 800 block of Dunson Glen.

-Two others were injured that day after a barrage of bullets were fired into a crowd in what deputies described to be a party or gathering of some sort at an apartment parking lot.
+Two others were injured that day after a barrage of bullets were fired into a crowd in what deputies described to be a party or gathering at an apartment parking lot.

 For updates on this story, follow Brooke Taylor on Facebook, Twitter and Instagram.